robfatland/othermathclub/Chapter One All Roads Lead To Warsaw.md

 Egon stared for a few more moments.
 "And $\beta$?
 I suppose $\beta$ can be anything?"

-"Of course!" responded Kdppi.
+"Of course!" responded Kyd.
 "Now you're getting the hang of it!"

-Egon made a 'nonplussed' face and doggedly continued: 'And is $n$ anything as well?'
+Egon made a nonplussed face and then a dogged face; and continued: 'And is $n$ anything I like as well?'

-'Oh no' she replied. $n$ is a non-negative integer.

-'What is that?' asked Egon.

-'Well $n$ can be zero or one or two or three or four or... and so on like that, as high as you care to go.'
+'Oh no' she replied. $n$ is a positive integer... or zero.
+So $n$ can be zero or one or two or three or four or... so on like that, as high as you care to go.'

-'So anything, anything, and then $n$ is 0, 1, 2, 3, and so on.
-Isn't this supposed to be *equal* to something?'
+'So $/alpha$ is anything, $/beta$ is anything, and $n$ is 0, 1, 2, 3, and so on.
+Why is there no *equal* sign?
+Isn't this supposed to *equal* something?'

 'If you like.'